vitessio/website/content/en/docs/13.0/contributing/reference/sample-first-issue.md

 3. Add the label for the correct component affected by the changes.
 In our case that is `Component: Query Serving`.
 4. Add the label for the type of changes in the PR.
 In our case that is `Type: Enhancement`.
 5. Add the label describing whether this PR should be included in the release notes or not.
 In our case that is `release notes`.
 6. Codeowners will be automatically requested for reviews.
-Any additional people can also be added.

 The final PR that has been created by following these steps would look like [this](https://github.com/vitessio/vitess/pull/9456).